Darren Hughes (English footballer)

 Darren John Hughes (born 6 October 1965) is an English former footballer.
-A left-back noted for his pace, he made 388 league and cup appearances for six clubs over a fourteen-year career in the English Football League.
+A left-back noted for his pace, he made 388 league and cup appearances for six clubs over a 14-year career in the English Football League.

-Starting his senior career at Everton in 1983, he was unable to make the grade at the First Division champions, despite helping the youth team to lift the FA Youth Cup, and so was allowed to leave for Shrewsbury Town in June 1985.
-After one season with the "Shrews" he signed with Brighton & Hove Albion for a £35,000 fee in September 1986.
-In September 1987 he signed with Port Vale, where he spent seven years and made 184 league appearances.
+Starting his senior career at Everton in 1983, he was unable to make the grade at the First Division champions despite helping the youth team to lift the FA Youth Cup, and so was allowed to leave for Shrewsbury Town in June 1985.
+After one season with the "Shrews", he signed with Brighton & Hove Albion for a £35,000 fee in September 1986.
+In September 1987, he signed with Port Vale, where he spent seven years and made 184 league appearances.
 He helped the "Valiants" to win promotion out of the Third Division in 1989.
 He then spent January to November 1995 at Northampton Town, before transferring to Exeter City.
-After two seasons at Exeter he moved into non-league football with Morecambe and Newcastle Town.
+After two seasons at Exeter, he moved into non-League football with Morecambe and Newcastle Town.

 Career

 Everton

-Hughes started his career at Everton, playing in the FA Youth Cup final defeat to Norwich City in 1983, and the victory over Stoke City in the following year's final – he scored the winning goal against Stoke from well outside the penalty box.
+Hughes started his career at Everton, having first been scouted at the age of 11 and signed on schoolboy terms at age 14.
+He played in the FA Youth Cup final defeat to Norwich City in 1983, and the victory over Stoke City in the following year's final – he scored the winning goal against Stoke from well outside the penalty area.
 He signed his first professional contract in October 1983.
-As John Bailey's understudy, he made his first team debut on 27 December 1983, in a 3–0 defeat to Wolverhampton Wanderers at Molineux.
-He played in the final two First Division games of the title winning 1984–85 season: a 4–1 loss to Coventry City at Highfield Road and a 2–0 defeat to Luton Town at Kenilworth Road.
+As John Bailey's understudy, he made his first-team debut on 27 December 1983, in a 3–0 defeat to Wolverhampton Wanderers at Molineux.
+Hughes later developed a hernia and did not play again for six months.
+He played in the final two First Division games of the title-winning 1984–85 season: a 4–1 loss to Coventry City at Highfield Road and a 2–0 defeat to Luton Town at Kenilworth Road.
 Manager Howard Kendall allowed him to join Shrewsbury Town on a free transfer in June 1985.

-Shrewsbury to Brighton
+Shrewsbury Town

+He helped Chic Bates's "Shrews" to post a 17th-place finish in the Second Division in the 1985–86 season.
+Bates played him as a forward on the last day of the campaign, and Hughes scored from a free kick in a victory that relegated Middlesbrough.